 However, while clearly pleased to discover that by offering open ended flexibility, his company could match large corporate organisations in the jobs market, this employer had come to realise that such an approach could have its limitations.

-“As I say, we are very flexible, but if you have someone who has been in job where they work in a rigid structure with an eight nor nine hour day and maybe an hour for lunch every day, it takes a bit of time to find the best way to work without these structures.
+“As I say, we are very flexible, but if you have someone who has been in job where they work in a rigid structure with an eight or nine hour day and maybe an hour for lunch every day, it takes a bit of time to find the best way to work without these structures.
 Getting to decide what you want to do and how you are going to work and not having that many rigid structures in place, can be tricky, though this is mainly as seen from the employees’ point of view, rather than that of the employer…..

 “The arrangement has brought us benefits but to be honest, it has brought a bit of uncertainty at times too.
 I tell them, ‘Yes, come in whenever you want….’ but on reflection it might be helpful if we have a process where we are saying, ‘This is how it works in our company and this is what we expect of you, and these are the expectations we have… What are your expectations?’
 We probably need a bit more of a collaborative process of working it out rather than putting all the onus on the employee to work out how they want to work.”
 (London workshop)